 Vertebrate assemblage composition

 To compare vertebrate assemblages in different land-use types, we used the PREDICTS database (Hudson et al. 2014, 2017).
-PREDICTS is a collection of independent studies that have sampled biodiversity in sites of varying land use and land-use intensity, recording species occurrence (and also most often abundance, but not systematically).
+PREDICTS is a collection of independent studies that have sampled biodiversity in sites of varying land use and land-use intensity.
+Samples are mostly of species abundance, sometimes species occurrence, and rarely just overall species richness.
 It is one of the most comprehensive such databases to date.
 In PREDICTS, sites are assigned to one of the following land-use categories: primary vegetation (native vegetation); secondary vegetation, plantation forest, pasture, cropland, and urban (disturbed land uses; see Table S2 and Hudson et al. (2014, 2017) for more details).
-Each site is also independently characterised by a given land-use intensity from land-use-specific criteria (such as mechanisation degree, crop diversity and agricultural inputs for cropland; Hudson et al. (2014)).
+Each site is also characterised in terms of land-use intensity based on land-use-specific criteria (such as mechanisation degree, crop diversity and agricultural inputs for cropland; Hudson et al. (2014)).
 Land-use intensity is divided into three categories to reflect the degree of human transformation and impacts on the land: minimal, light or intense.
-Here, we considered minimally-used primary vegetation to be the undisturbed land-use of reference against which we compare all other land-use types.
+Here, we considered minimally-used primary vegetation to be the least-disturbed reference land use against which we compare all other land-use types.
 We grouped pasture and cropland together into a category we termed “agricultural”.
-As the design of the PREDICTS database is not balanced, sample sizes varied among Classes and land-use types (Figure S4).
+As the design of the PREDICTS database is not balanced, sample sizes varied among classes and land-use types (Figure S4).

 Full models (all-predictor models)

-Within each vertebrate Class, we investigated whether the ecological characteristics (i.e., traits and geographical range area), land use and land-use intensity explained species occurrence probability.
-We fitted four binomial mixed-effects models (one for each Class), using the lme4 package (Version 1.1-23; Bates et al. 2015), with random effects accounting for study, site and species identity to account for the nested design of the database as well as taxonomic non-independence (and repeated observations among species).
-We did not consider interactions among the ecological characteristics, but we included interactions between land use and ecological characteristics as well as between land-use intensity and ecological characteristics.
+Within each vertebrate class, we investigated whether interactions among the ecological characteristics, land use and land-use intensity explained species occurrence probability.
+We fitted four binomial mixed-effects models (one for each class), using the lme4 package (Version 1.1-23; Bates et al. 2015), with random effects accounting for study, site and species identity to account for the nested design of the database, taxonomic non-independence, and repeated observations among species.
+We did not consider interactions among the ecological characteristics, but we included interactions between land use and ecological characteristics, and between land-use intensity and ecological characteristics.
 Before fitting the models, we checked the degree of multicollinearity among explanatory variables using generalised variance inflation factors (GVIF; Fox & Monette 1992), with a threshold of 5 for the detection of multicollinearity (Tables S3-8).
 For amphibians and reptiles, including both diet and diet breadth was problematic, so we excluded diet from the set of predictors for these classes on the basis of the GVIF scores.

 We did not use phylogenetic random effects directly in the models because of the computational load required by such models when working with several hundred or thousands of species.
-However, we checked the phylogenetic signal in the models’ residuals using Pagels’ λ (Pagel 1999).
-Thus, in each Class, the model fitted was:
+However, we checked the phylogenetic signal in the models’ residuals using Pagel’s λ (Pagel 1999).
+Thus, in each class, the model fitted was:

 P occurrence ~ land use + land-use intensity + species-level ecological characteristics +